AmarjeetJyotis/lec-14---Share-Modal/README.md

 For suggestions or collaborations, feel free to reach out.

 💡 This project is great as a beginner-friendly template for building your personal portfolio or intro section.

-vbnet
-Copy
-Edit

-Let me know if you want to include animations, contact forms, or social links, and I can help you expand